Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Improving the DA Algorithm

 where

-Note that $f^*$ is a probability density (with respect to $\mu \times \nu$) whose $x$ and $y$-marginals are $f_X$ and $f_Y$.
-What is important here is not the particular form of $f^*$, but the fact that such a density exists, because this shows that the sandwich chain is actually a DA chain based on the joint density $f^*(x,y)$.
-Therefore, we can use the theory developed in Section~\ref{sec:DA} to analyze the sandwich chain.
-Let $\tilde{K}: L^2_0(f_X) \rightarrow L^2_0(f_X)$ denote the operator defined by the Mtd $\tilde{k}$. \pcite{hobe:marc:2008} Corollary 1 states that $\norm{\tilde{K}} \le \norm{K}$ \citep[see also][]{hobe:roma:2011}.
-Here is a refinement of that result in the case where $|\Y|<\infty$.
+Note that $f^*$ is a probability density (with respect to $\mu\times \nu$) whose $x$ and $y$-marginals are $f_X$ and $f_Y$.
+What is important here is not the particular form of~$f^*$, but the fact that such a density exists, because this shows that the sandwich chain is actually a DA chain based on the joint density $f^*(x,y)$.
+Therefore, we can use the theory developed in Section~\ref{secDA} to analyze the sandwich chain.
+Let $\tilde{K}\dvtx L^2_0(f_X) \rightarrow L^2_0(f_X)$ denote the operator defined by the Mtd $\tilde{k}$.
+Hobert and Marchev's (\citeyear{hobemarc2008}) Corollary 1 states that $\norm{\tilde{K}} \le \norm{K}$ (see also Hobert and Rom\'an, \citeyear{hoberoma2011}).
+Here is a~refinement of that result in the case where $|\Y|<\infty$.

 \begin{theorem} Assume that $|\X|=\infty$, $|\Y|=d<\infty$ and that $R$ is idempotent.
 Then $K$ and $\tilde{K}$ are both compact operators and each has a spectrum that consists exactly of the point $\{0\}$ and $d-1$ eigenvalues in $[0,1)$.
 Furthermore, if we denote the eigenvalues of $K$ by